-A value proposition (VP) is a statement that clearly identifies what benefits a customer will receive by purchasing a particular product or service from a particular vendor.
+A value proposition is a statement that clearly identifies the benefits a company's products and services will deliver to its customers.

-To create an effective value proposition, an organization should first determine exactly what benefits a customer wants and how much the customer is willing to pay for them.
-The phrase "value proposition" is credited to Michael Lanning and Edward Michaels, who first used the term in a 1988 staff paper for the consulting firm McKinsey and Co.
-In the paper, which was entitled "A business is a value delivery system," the authors define value proposition as "a clear, simple statement of the benefits, both tangible and intangible, that the company will provide, along with the approximate price it will charge each customer segment for those benefits."
+The phrase "value proposition" is credited to Michael Lanning and Edward Michaels, who first used the term in a 1988 staff paper for the consulting firm McKinsey & Co.
+In the paper, "A business is a value delivery system," the authors define value proposition as "a clear, simple statement of the benefits, both tangible and intangible, that the company will provide, along with the approximate price it will charge each customer segment for those benefits."

 A value proposition serves as both a marketing statement and a sales pitch, but it is more expansive than simply a slogan, catchphrase or positioning statement.

 A company should craft its value proposition to a target audience, and it should craft a proposition statement that speaks to the value or values that target audience seeks to get from the company.
 For example, a value proposition aimed at customers that want reliability should speak to the reliability of the product or service, while a proposition statement aimed at customers who value functionality should highlight the product's qualities in that regard.

 Because a value proposition is intended to differentiate a company or product for customers, it should be crafted to be memorable and work in multiple locations, from the company website to promotional materials to tradeshow pamphlets.

 How to create a great value proposition: Core elements